statsmodels/statsmodels/docs/source/gam.rst

 --------

-The following illustrates a Gaussian and a Poisson regression where categorical variables are treated as a linear term and the effect of two explanatory variables is captured by penalized B-splines.
+The following illustrates a Gaussian and a Poisson regression where categorical variables are treated as linear terms and the effect of two explanatory variables is captured by penalized B-splines.
-The data is from the automobile dataset https://archive.ics.uci.edu/ml/datasets/automobile that we can load a dataframe with selected columns from the unit test module.
+The data is from the automobile dataset https://archive.ics.uci.edu/ml/datasets/automobile
+We can load a dataframe with selected columns from the unit test module.

 .. ipython:: python